Bushing Health

 Check out our webcast presentation to learn more about the failure characteristics of OIP, RIP or RIS bushings.

-Offline bushing tests and online monitoring are both important to evaluate the health of your bushings.
+Both offline bushing tests and online bushing monitoring are important to evaluate bushing health.
 However, there are times when the data from offline tests and online monitors may not match.
-This can be due to several reasons.
-Typically, offline testing is performed at near ambient temperature with a test voltage of 10kV.
-Online systems meanwhile, are measuring the performance of the bushing at full operating voltage and temperature.
+This is because of several reasons.
+Typically, offline testing is performed near ambient temperature with a test voltage of 10kV.
+This is not a true representation of the bushing’s normal operating conditions or stresses.
+Failure modes are easier to detect online while the transformer is energized at operating voltage and temperature.
+Online monitoring detects incipient faults that are not detected by offline tests.
+A fault’s development time is typically less than the time between offline test cycles.
+Online systems measure the performance of the bushing at full operating voltage and temperature.
 Since the “test” parameters are different, the results may be different.

-To learn more about why the data may not match, check out our webcast presentation on Online Monitoring vs Offline Testing.
+To learn more about why the data may not match, you can check out our webcast presentation on Online Monitoring vs. Offline Testing.